 K-Rain sprinkler systems come with simple adjustment methods to ensure your lawn gets the right amount of coverage without wasting water.
-Adjust each sprinkler head before you start your warm-weather watering pattern so all zones in your yard get water without soaking one area while allowing another to dry out.
+You can adjust each sprinkler head so all zones in your yard get water.
 Many adjustments call for K-Rain's K-key tool, but you can use a small flat-head screwdriver if you can't find the tool.
-Make most adjustments while the water is off, turning it on to test the spray and back off again for major modifications.
+Be sure to make adjustments while the water is off.

 Changing the Start Position

 When you want a sprinkler head to turn a full 360 degrees, there's no need to change the start position.
 You should do this only when you don't want to waste water on a certain area, such as the side of a building.